-Five saved by transplant ops reunite to make organ donation appeal
+Five people saved by record-breaking 36 hours of transplant operations reunite

 The two men and three women, aged between 23 and 67, received between them two hearts, two sets of lungs and one single lung.

-A team of more than 40 staff, including five surgeons, were involved, with several coming in on their days off at the Royal Papworth Hospital near Cambridge.
+More than 40 staff, including five surgeons, were involved, with several coming in on their days off at the Royal Papworth Hospital near Cambridge.

-The patients met up at the hospital six months later.
+The operations took place in February and the patients have met up at the hospital six months later.

-The five patients whose lives were saved are 23-year-old Luke Palfreyman, of Barnsley and Dan Peel, 26, of Reading, who both received double lung transplants, 67-year-old Yvonne Dunham of Fressingfield, Suffolk, and Joanne Hext, 54, of Horndean, Hampshire, who both had heart transplants, and 46-year-old Michelle Hemmings, of Birmingham, who had a single lung transplant.
+The five patients whose lives were saved are: 23-year-old Luke Palfreyman, of Barnsley and Dan Peel, 26, of Reading, who both received double lung transplants.

+Yvonne Dunham, a 67-year-old from Suffolk, and Joanne Hext, 54, of Hampshire, both had heart transplants.

-Mr Peel said he is back at work as an engineer and has just completed a charity climb of Mount Snowdon in Wales.
+Dan said he is back at work as an engineer and has just completed a charity climb of Mount Snowdon in Wales.

-He required a double lung transplant after being diagnosed with pulmonary hypertension, which he described as arteries of the lungs being “squeezed”, placing strain on the heart.
+He required a double lung transplant after being diagnosed with pulmonary hypertension, which he described as lung arteries being "squeezed", placing strain on the heart.

 He said he was told he "might have passed away within the year" without surgery.